 By email: firstname.lastname@example.org

-Alternative dispute resolution (ADR) bodies also exist which are competent to deal with complaints about legal services should both you and I wish to use such a scheme.
+Alternative dispute resolution (ADR) bodies also exist which are competent to deal with complaints about legal services should both you and us wish to use such a scheme.

 What will it cost?

-I will not charge you for handling your complaint, but please note that if I have issued a bill for work done on the matter, and all or some of the bill is not paid, I may be entitled to charge interest on the amount outstanding.
-This is explained in my Terms of Business.
+We will not charge you for handling your complaint, but please note that if we have issued a bill for work done on the matter, and all or some of the bill is not paid, we may be entitled to charge interest on the amount outstanding.
+This is explained in our Terms of Business.